About the Office of Corporate and Foundation Relations (OCFR)

 If I am working with a corporation or foundation, should I contact OCFR?

 Yes, please let us know about any contacts you have with a company or foundation, even if the relationship does not necessarily involve grant or gift funds.
 While we encourage as many people as possible to develop direct relationships, we do need to have a complete picture of Rice’s overall relationship and to occasionally help manage simultaneous requests of the same company or foundation.
 We don’t want any of you to run into each other!
 Recognizing that each circumstance is different, we will discuss with you ways in which we can, or even should, be involved.
 Sometimes, we will simply provide you with any insight we might have, including the company’s or foundation’s historical relationship with Rice.
-Our corporate relations team manages several groups on Chatter to help those within Rice share information on relationships with companies.

 When else should I contact OCFR?